Profile photo

 Mar 2022 - Sep 2022

-My work was client-facing, and I worked with a small team to develop the UK government's Homes for Ukraine platform, which has helped ensure over 100,000 Ukraine refugees are safely resettled in the UK.
+I worked with a small team to develop the UK government's Homes for Ukraine platform.
+This has helped ensure the safe resettlement of over 128,000 Ukrainian refugees in the UK.

 Computer Scientist